sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Download and Install Python, Nodejs latest.
 - Use Visual Studio Code for Python, JavaScript / TypeScript / NodeJs.

-## Microsoft Office 360:
+## Google Workspace:
-- Download and Install Microsoft Office 360.
+- Use Google Workspace from Browser.

 ## Adobe:
 - Download and Install Photoshop Latest.
 Use Light Theme.